5kappa/PC-Assembly-and-Rig-Tracking-System/docs/roadmap.md

             case.supported_form_factors -> motherboard.form_factor

-            (5.1) If compatible: ask user to give build a name, then save build to memory/file (5.2) If incompatible: prevent save, show specific error

         (6) App calculates total price
-        (7) User saves build, back to step 2
+        (7) User saves build.
+            (7.1) If compatible: ask for user to name the build (7.2) If incompatible: prevent save, show error

 2. [Maybe] Implement SQL after a working console prototype is done, if time allows.
 3. [Maybe] Learn how to use APIs.
 Prices are volatile.
 Just using one set of datasets will not suffice because prices change.